NB-NutBoi/NB-NutBoi/README.md

+Hi!
+I'm NutBoi.
+(Long story, Nut as in peanut. dont be weird.)<br>
-Hi! if you have found this page, it means you are interested in me or what i do, if so, please note:
+if you have found this page, it means you are interested in me or what i do, if so, please note:

+-
 - I have no idea what i'm doing please send help.
-- Psychological help.
+- P.S.
+Specifically Psychological help.
 - Donuts are overrated.
 - HPL2 Hates all.
 No exceptions.

+I AM:<br>
-I'm not really working on something i want to publically announce just yet.
+Not working on anything i'm ready to publicly announce just yet.

+I HAVE:<br>
-Things i've worked on previously:
+Worked on multiple projects previously:

-- Amnesia: Remodded
+- Amnesia: Remodded (C++)
 - Custom 3D & 2D game engine (TBN)
+- Game Engine Tooling and toolkits (Haxe/C++)
+- A small number of minecraft mods (Java)
+- Helped HPL2 mods with coding and assets (AS)